PARKS & VIEWING

 The Port of Toledo has built several public park facilities along Depot Slough and the Yaquina River.
 We invite you to enjoy these areas responsibly, and remind you to pick up after yourself, as well as your pets.
 The parks are for day use only and are closed dusk to dawn per Port of Toledo Ordinance #92-1.

 Waterfront Park is located adjacent to Depot Slough and the Port’s Transient Dock.
 The park and pavilion were built in 2012 with funding through a State Parks Local Government Grant.
 The pavilion’s design was inspired by Toledo’s train depot which was formerly located near the site.
 It took skillful craftsmanship by the Port’s staff to build the detailed concrete forms and timber frame for the pavilion and stage.
 The Park is a great place for picnics and features public restrooms.
 The pavilion serves as the main state for the Port’s annual Wooden Boat Show on the 3rd weekend in August.

-To make a reservation for the Pavilion please click here to download a reservation form and to view the park use rules and fees.
-Please submit a form to the Port Office, or call the Port Office at (541) 336-5207 to reserve in person.
+To make a reservation for the Pavilion please fill a reservation form and submit with park/pavilion fees to the Port Office, or call the Port Office at (541) 336-5207 to reserve in person.